The Absolute Worst Used Diesel Trucks Ever Made

 Introduced mid-2003, the Ford 6.0L turbo is by far the worst modern diesel engine.
 It’s so bad, in fact, that Navistar (Powerstroke’s parent company) and Ford had a legal battle over it.
 The list of issues ranges from head gasket problems to catastrophic fuel system failures.
 And the best part is, most of these problems require remove of the cab for repair.
 Once a vehicle has been ravaged to the point of having its cab removed, do you really want it?
 Probably not.
 Buy a Ford with a 7.3L Powerstroke, instead.

 It didn’t take Ford long to realize the Powerstroke 6.0L works better as a boat anchor than a truck engine.
 So, the company scrambled to find a replacement for the ill-fated six-oh.
 The result was the Navistar-built 6.4L turbo engine – another pile of rubbish.
 While not as bad as the 6.0L, the 6.4L has a long list of problems.
 Highlights – or more appropriately, lowlights – include fuel system failure and oil dilution.
 The latter is a huge problem since it allows fuel to slip past the piston rings into the crankcase.
 This eventually results in lack of lubrication and catastrophic engine failure.
 After years of arguing over sub-par engines, Ford and Navistar parted ways like bitter divorcees in 2010.
 What a surprise.

 These used diesel trucks are the worst of the worst.
 But there are also a lot of good used rigs out there.
 Notably, there are no Dodge trucks on the do-not-buy list.
 That’s because Dodge always sticks with stout Cummins-built engines.
-If you’re in the market for a used diesel truck, take your time and do your homework.
+If you’re in the market and shopping around for used diesel truck for sale, take your time and do your homework.
 Otherwise your dream truck may end up a broken-down yard ornament.

 Categories: List Articles